shuciran/shuciran.github.io/_posts/ECHOCTF/2025-01-23-DestroyerCMS.md

 ### Privilege Escalation

-By running looking for SUID binaries we identify that there is a SUID binary `dd` that has special privilege flag:
+By looking for SUID binaries we identify that there is a SUID binary `dd` that has special privilege flag:
 ```bash
 www-data@destroyercms:/tmp$ find / -perm -4000 2>/dev/null
 /usr/lib/openssh/ssh-keysign